Term Life Insurance

 Your beneficiary will receive the death benefit payout amount in the unfortunate event of your death during the policy period.
 If the policy period has lapsed or if you have discontinued paying premiums even though the policy term has not expired, then no benefit may be paid.

-In general, the term life insurance is a sound policy option for anyone.
+Term life insurance is for anyone that needs life insurance coverage for a set amount of time.
 But some people might benefit more than others.
 Term life insurance could be an ideal option for the following:

 A Young Family